nosales

 NO SALES Read More »

-We entered the sale season and the entire industry, including the sustainability supporters, jumped into hard-discounting mode.
+We’ve entered the sale season and the entire industry–sustainability advocates included, has jumped into hard-discounting mode.

-While it’s understandable that Covid impacted the market by leaving high inventories, it seems clear that the status quo wins.
+While it’s understandable that Covid impacted the market, leaving high inventories, it seems clear that the status quo wins.

-The push to leave things as they are, keeping up with the usual producing and selling patterns, is stronger than the will to change.
+The push to leave things as they are, sticking to the usual patterns of production and sales, is stronger than the will to change.

-The interests of the industry operators act intentionally to maintain the status quo.
-And the game is notorious: massive overproduction that corresponds to an omnipresent, gigantic distribution.
+The interests of the industry players are intentionally focused on maintaining the status quo.
+And the game is well-known: massive overproduction that corresponds to an omnipresent, gigantic distribution.

 In order to sustain this system, mark-ups have gotten higher and higher.